モロッコ

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to Dadès.
+• Private car transfer You will be picked up at the hotel and driven to Dades.

 • Morocco - Todra Gorge

-• Todgha Gorge Explore the Todgha Gorge, which is 300 meters (984 feet) deep, and enjoy some relaxing time in the cool waters of the shallow Todgha River.
+• Todgha Gorge Explore the 300-meter (984-foot) deep Todgha Gorge, or relax in the cool shallow waters of the Todgha River.
 [English Guide]

 • Attachment Image from Itinerary Row: 67558 Attachment Image from Itinerary Row: 67558

-We will pass through the "Valley of a Thousand Kasbahs."
-This area is dotted with many kasbahs (fortified houses), many of which are in ruins, but some are still used as living spaces by local families.
-Along the way, you may encounter nomads herding livestock.
+You will pass through the "Valley of a Thousand Kasbahs."
+This area is dotted with many kasbahs (fortified houses); many are in ruins, while some are still inhabited by local families.
+Along the way you may encounter nomads tending their livestock.

 • Morocco - Dadas